MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_received_provision_discovery_request_parameters.md

 ### -field RequestContext

 The context data from the miniport.
-The system will send this data with angiven initially by the <a href="/windows-hardware/drivers/network/oid-dot11-wfd-send-provision-discovery-response">OID_DOT11_WFD_SEND_PROVISION_DISCOVERY_RESPONSE</a> request.
+The system will send this data with any given initially by the <a href="/windows-hardware/drivers/network/oid-dot11-wfd-send-provision-discovery-response">OID_DOT11_WFD_SEND_PROVISION_DISCOVERY_RESPONSE</a> request.

 ### -field uIEsOffset